IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-1/Exercise-1-Prepare.md

 To complete this Lab, you must have an entitlement key with access to pull CP4BA images from the IBM Container Software Library **cp.icr.io**.

 1. Check that you have an entitlement key with the proper image access.
-For this, please open **[IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)** and log in with your IBM ID.
+For this, please open **<a href="https://myibm.ibm.com/products-services/containerlibrary" target="_blank">IBM Container Library</a>** and log in with your IBM ID.
 IBMers can use their w3 ID.

 2. Then, switch to the **Container software library** page.
 IBMers and some Business Partners will see the following, which means that they do have such an entitlement key available: